uwezukwechibuzor/blogmos/docs/software-design.md

 #### 2.1.2 Post

-Users are able make a post on their timeline known as chatmos.
-The new chatmos is pushed to all of the users followers, appearing on their respective homepages.
+Users are able make a post on their timeline known as blogmos.
+The new blogmos is pushed to all of the users followers, appearing on their respective homepages.

 #### 2.1.3 Search

-Users need to be able to search through the chatmos database.
+Users need to be able to search through the blogmos database.

 #### 2.1.4 Notify

-Users should be notified if someone: (1) replies to them, (2) likes their chatmos, (3) reposts their chatmos, or (4) starts following them.
+Users should be notified if someone: (1) replies to them, (2) likes their blogmos, (3) reposts their blogmos, or (4) starts following them.

 #### 2.1.5 Proposals & Comments Sections

-All ecosystem proposals will be fetched from all blockchains, this will serve as posts with an uncensored comment sections for discussions by the community
+All ecosystem proposals will be fetched from all blockchains in the ecosystem, this will serve as posts with an uncensored comment sections for discussions by the community

-Users should be able to comment on proposals on the comment sections if they sign up with their wallet else they cannot comment
+Users should be able to comment on proposals on the comment sections if they sign up

 #### 2.1.6 chat system